- The Normal Digestive Process

 What Are the Surgical Options?

-Malabsorptive operations, also called intestinal bypasses, are no longer recommended because they result in severe nutritional deficiencies.
+* Malabsorptive operations, also called intestinal bypasses, are no longer recommended by our practices because they generally result in severe nutritional deficiencies.

-Purely restrictive operations only limit food intake and do not interfere with the normal digestive process.
-To perform the operation, doctors create a small pouch at the top of the stomach where food enters from the esophagus.
+In our opinion, purely restrictive operations only limit food intake and do not interfere with the normal digestive process.
+To perform the operation, doctors generally create a small pouch at the top of the stomach where food enters from the esophagus.
 At first, the pouch holds about 1 ounce of food and later may stretch to 2-3 ounces.
 The lower outlet of the pouch is usually about 1/2 inch in diameter or smaller.
 This small outlet delays the emptying of food from the pouch into the larger part of the stomach and causes a feeling of fullness.

 After the operation, patients can no longer eat large amounts of food at one time.
 Most patients can eat about 1/2 to 1 cup of food without discomfort or nausea, but the food has to be soft, moist, and well chewed.
 Patients who undergo restrictive procedures generally are not able to eat as much as those who have combined operations.*